dev4press/coreactivity/readme.txt

 If the database for GEO location is regularly updated, locating the IP to the country is most likely close to 100% precise.
 When it comes to more detailed location within the country, that is not always precise, and it depends on the country.

 == Changelog ==
+= 1.8.1 (2024.01.24) =

+* Edit: various small updated to some of the components
+* Fix: log dialog data not all properly escaped on display
+* Fix: potential unauthenticated stored XSS vulnerability

 = 1.8 (2024.01.11) =
 * New: component: `Privacy` with 10 events
 * New: component `WordPress` expanded with 3 new events